 There are three primary load forecasts modeled in the 2012 RNA.
 The first forecast is an econometric forecast of annual energy and peak demand.
 The second forecast, which is used for the 2012 RNA Base Case, includes a reduction to the econometric forecast reflecting a portion of the goal of the statewide energy efficiency initiative, including the programs authorized by the New York State Public Service Commission (NYSPSC) Energy Efficiency Portfolio Standard (EEPS).
-The third forecast was prepared for the low load scenario as reflected by a 15 percent energy efficiency achievement by 2015, which represents full achievement of the statewide energy goal by 2015.
-Additional information on the Base Case load forecast and underlying economic data is contained in Appendix C.
+The third forecast is the low load scenario as reflected by a 15 percent energy efficiency achievement by 2015, which